 It is very important to behave in a respectful way towards both the people and their land.
 While the islanders will never rebuke you for unknowingly offending them, it is desirable to try to respect as many of their customs and beliefs as you can.
-For example, it is disrespectful to wear swimwear in a village and a 'sulu' or a sarong should be carried by both men and women to cover up when necessary.
+For example, it is disrespectful for women to wear bathing suits in a village and a 'sulu' or a sarong should be carried by both men and women while kayaking (sulus can be bought in Fiji costing between FJ\$15-25).

-While in a village it is disrespectful to wear hats, sit on doorways, or stand up during a 'sevu sevu' ceremony.
+While in a village it is disrespectful to wear hats, sit on doorways or stand up during a 'sevu sevu' ceremony.
 Shoes should be removed when entering a Fijian hut.
+Swearing is frowned upon.
 Simple courtesy and a bit of sensitivity will satisfy most of the customs of village life.
-Swearing is frowned upon.